clesleycode/natural-language-processing/README.md

 train_data_f = urllib.request.urlretrieve(train_url, train_file)
 ```

-Now that we've downloaded our datasets, we can load them into pandas dataframes.
-First for the test data:
+Now that we've downloaded our datasets, we can load them into pandas dataframes with the `read_csv` function.
+We'll start off with our test data and then repeat the same code for our training data.

 ``` python
 import pandas as pd